-The telemedicine program uses a mobile ‘robot,’ which has an onboard computer, monitor, high-resolution camera and microphone.
+The virtual health program uses a mobile ‘robot,’ which has an onboard computer, monitor, high-resolution camera and microphone.
 Within minutes, the local physician and patient can communicate with an experienced neurologist who can view the patient’s symptoms and discuss them with the local physician and patient.
 Medical data, including imaging scans, can also be transmitted.
 The local physician and neurologist can then develop a treatment plan.

 Talk to your doctor to learn more about stroke care and your risk of developing stroke.
 Call (316) 962-DOCS to find a doctor who specializes in stroke care.

-Telemedicine consults are available for any acute neurological condition present within 48 hours of patients being admitted to partner facilities.
+Virtual Health consults are available for any acute neurological condition present within 48 hours of patients being admitted to partner facilities.
 Examples include but are not limited to: